OHIF/Viewers/docs/latest/contributing/testing.md

 | Unit        | `addNumbers(1, 2)` returns expected result `3`                           | :airplane: Fast  | :money_with_wings::money_with_wings:                                     |
 | Integration | Clicking "Sign In", navigates to the dashboard (mocked network requests) | :running: Okay   | :money_with_wings::money_with_wings::money_with_wings:                   |
 | End-to-end  | Clicking "Sign In", navigates to the dashboard (no mocks)                | :turtle: Slow    | :money_with_wings::money_with_wings::money_with_wings::money_with_wings: |

+- :rocket: Speed: How quickly tests run
+- :money_with_wings: Cost: Time to write, and to debug when broken (more points of failure)

 ### Static Code Analysis